robbert-vdh/yabridge/README.md

 include:

-- **REAPER** and **Renoise** can both freeze when using plugins that call the `audioMasterUpdateDisplay()` function.
-Until REAPER and Renoise fix this issue you can set an [option](#miscellaneous-fixes-and-workarounds) through `yabridge.toml` to work around this.
+- **REAPER** and **Renoise** can both freeze when using plugins that call the `audioMasterUpdateDisplay()` function because of mutual recursion limitations.
+  Until this is fixed you can set an [option](#miscellaneous-fixes-and-workarounds) through `yabridge.toml` to work around this.
 - **Native Instruments** plugins work, but Native Access is unable to finish installing the plugins.
 To work around this you can open the .iso file downloaded to your downloads directory and run the installer directly.
 When